-At some point, you will want to start working on your playing techniques like single notes, breathing, bending notes, slides, hand effects, etc., to give you a better sound and more options.
-For more information on how to do all this, visit our sister-website, HarmonicaLessons.com..
+At some point, you will want to start working on your playing techniques like single notes, breathing, bending notes, slides, hand effects, etc., which will give you a better sound and more options.
+For more information on how to do all this, visit our sister-website, HarmonicaLessons.com.

 - Do you still have a pre-sales question about harmonicas?